The Thomas Pages homepage

 The essence of this was His unique relationship to the Holy Spirit which was portrayed in the Spirit's descent upon Him in the sign of a dove; Noah's new beginning.
 This unique human relationship of His to the Holy Spirit was what Jesus gave to His people on the day of Pentecost.
 It was this which constituted them as a spiritual body, His Body, to be Christ in the world.

-There is no higher authority within the Christian Church than the Spirit of God by whom this Kingdom is present in the Church.
-Therefore, the Bible says to all Christians concerning leaders who mislead –
+is no higher authority within the Christian Church than the Spirit of God by whom this Kingdom is present in the Church.
+Therefore, the Bible says to all Christians concerning any leaders who mislead –

 1 John 2:26-27.

-• with authority to forgive (Jn.20:23);
+• with authority to forgive (John 20:23);

-• to continue His works (Jn.14:12); and,
+• to continue His works (John 14:12); and,

-• enjoy direct access to the Father (Jn.16:26,27);
+• enjoy direct access to the Father (John 16:26,27);

-because of Him ("in My name"), so that they are truly His Body in this world (I Cor.12:27).
+because of Him ("in My name"), so that they are truly His Body in this world (I Corinthians 12:27).

 "there I am in their midst" (Matt.18:20).